Tuesday, 25 May 2010

 Tuesday, 11 May 2010

+I introduced him to Nanook in Green Park after his meeting with president Obama in Washington.
 Vathana, also known as "Uncle Elephant", was one of the first Cambodian ambassadors to meet the president.
-He hopes that this will help draw attention to the plight of the endangered Asian elephant, within the US and across the world.
+He hopes that this will help draw attention to the plight of the endangered Asian elephant, within the US and around the world.

 Wednesday, 5 May 2010